doncandela/mgah/mgah.md

         ...
   ```

-  Conversely, since we have not installed CuPy inside this container, running the same program with `python` inside the container will not find CuPy and the GPU, even though `gpu` is activated:
+  Conversely, since we have not installed CuPy inside this container, running the same program with `python` inside the container will not find CuPy and the GPU, even  if the container is run in the  `gpu` environment:

   ```
   (gpu)..$ apptainer exec "$SIFS"/dfs.sif python gputest.py